jafs/avm/src/recursos/ficheros/readme.txt

 Version History
 ===============
 Version 0.6 - In process
+ - Spanish translation.
+ - Validation of commands when press enter key in debug window.
  - New app icon.
  - New Jelly Bean android icons style.
  - Small enhacements.
  - Improve of menu style.
  - Button for hide and show debug console.
- - New buttons style.
  - Fixed problem with AVD commands.
- - Fixed application hangs when connected to an open portwhich is not the Android emulator.
+ - Fixed application hangs when connected to an open port which is not the Android emulator.

 Version 0.5.5.5 - 15/10/2012